amith152003/Power-Track--Energy-Monitoring-with-IoT-Metering/README.md

 ### Prerequisites

-- **Arduino IDE**: Install [Arduino IDE](https://www.arduino.cc/en/software) for programming the ATmega328P and ESP32.
+- **Arduino IDE**: Install the [Arduino IDE](https://www.arduino.cc/en/software) for programming the ATmega328P and ESP32.
-- **Firebase Account**: Set up a Firebase project to store consumption data.
-Add the Firebase credentials to your ESP32 code.
+- **Firebase Account**: Set up a Firebase project to store energy consumption data.
-- **Google Sheets API**: Set up a Google Sheets API and integrate it with the ESP32 to log data.
+- **Google Sheets API**: Configure a Google Sheets API for seamless data logging and visualization.

 ### Setup

-1. Clone this repository or download the files.
+1. Clone this repository or download the project files.
-2. Install the necessary libraries in the Arduino IDE:
+2. Install the required libraries in the Arduino IDE:
    - `LiquidCrystal_I2C`
    - `ADS1X15`
    - `Wire`